travelsoft-direct-connect/ndc-api-doc/02-login.md

 It could occur that tokens are removed because of a server restart, so it's important to check all NDC error responses to detect this case of token lost.
 If NDC error code is `368` (description: "`Not authorized`", owner: "`ORCHESTRA`"), that means token is expired or lost, so a login request must be executed again to get a new token.

+Even if the token has not yet expired, it must be renewed before performing certain critical operations, such as AirShopping (flight search), OrderRetrieve (refreshing an order, ticket issue or cancellation).
+This ensures the latest authentication context and prevents potential authorization issues.

 ---------------------------------------

 ## Table of contents